Betty Go-Belmonte: Philanthropy

 As chairman of STAR, Belmonte was active in various corporate social responsibility activities.
 In the STAR's maiden issue, the day's biggest news was the death of 23-year-old Stephen Salcedo at the hands of Marcos loyalists, just because he was wearing yellow.
 The headline screamed, "Wear yellow and die," and was accompanied by photos of the mob beating Salcedo to death.
 For several days, the paper closely followed the story and, through photos, those responsible were eventually caught.

 The story touched Belmonte so much that she extended financial (from donations solicited through her column "Pebbles") and emotional support to Salcedo's widow and children.
 This laid the foundation of Operation Damayan, the STAR's corporate social responsibility arm, which was formed in 1989 and would help thousands of communities in the Philippines during natural disasters and calamities.

 Belmonte was also involved in other civic associations.
 She was president of the Quezon City Associated Ladies Foundation, Inc., governor of the Philippine National Red Cross, director of the UP Alumni Association, and trustee of the UP Foundation and the Sigma Delta Phi Foundation, Inc. In 1993, Belmonte was awarded the Gintong Ina award for her contributions to media and journalism.

 Personal life and death

-Belmonte was married to Feliciano Belmonte, Jr. until her death.
+Belmonte was married to Feliciano Belmonte, Jr. from 1959 until her death.
 The couple had four children, namely Isaac, Kevin, Miguel, and Joy.
 Their three sons hold editorial and managerial positions at The Philippine STAR, and its sister at publications like Pilipino Star Ngayon, Pang Masa, and The Freeman.
-Her daughter Joy serves as the incumbent mayor of Quezon City.
+Her daughter Joy is the incumbent mayor of Quezon City.

 Belmonte was a devout Protestant, instructing the staff of The Philippine Star to forfeit the Sunday issue in its first two years of existence as they should not work on the Sabbath day.

-She died in Quezon City on January 28, 1994, due to cancer at the age of 60, 27 days after her 60th birthday.
+She died in Quezon City on January 28, 1994, due to bone cancer, 27 days after her 60th birthday.